A – Proposal for the creation at UNESCO-IHP of the

 Becoming an Observer is subject to member voting during the LaSII Annual Meeting in absence of the applicant.
 If 50% of the Member votes are in favor of the applicant becoming an Observer, the applicant is acknowledged, the Chairman will send a letter to communicate admission into the LaSII and commitments to the LaSII.
 She/he also will be invited to the next Annual Meeting.

 If the applicant receives less than 50% of the Member votes in favor of the applicant becoming an Observer, is not able to become an Observer.
-LaSII may decide to propose her/him to collaborate in the LaSII activities as an Associate.
-The Chairman will send a letter to communicate rejection into the LaSII as Observer, and the invitation to be an Associate (if applicable).
+LaSII may decide to propose her/him to collaborate in the LaSII activities as an Affiliate.
+The Chairman will send a letter to communicate rejection into the LaSII as Observer, and the invitation to be an Affiliate (if applicable).

-The reasons for no acceptation as Observer, and the eventual invitation to be an Associate, will be explained and sent to the applicant in a letter undersigned by the LaSII Chair.
+The reasons for no acceptation as Observer, and the eventual invitation to be an Affiliate, will be explained and sent to the applicant in a letter undersigned by the LaSII Chair.

 Observers must contribute to the work of the LaSII and are expected to attend the annual meeting.
 They have to consider that there is no funding available from LaSII or UNESCO to contribute to the work of the LaSII or to attend LaSII meetings.
 Observers are encouraged to comment on LaSII topics, but may not vote on the LaSII decisions.